StoreHost/Mocis.SH/readme.md

 ## Getting Started

 Download the mocis.sh file and execute it.
-The instalation is from this point self-explanatory.
+The installation is from this point self-explanatory.

 ### Prerequisites

-This Sript requiers only Perl Basic and wget
+This Script requires only Perl Basic and wget

 Debian